bhochhi/angular-guide/README.md

 ```

 What I found interesting, the ngModel binds the __value__ with selected value if you want are not using ng-repeat.
 However, this was not case when using ng-repeat.
 For component type like dropdown and range, when we are just using select/option and input[radio], we don't have problem at all.
-However, when using radio, the two way databing is not happening.
+However, when using radio, the two way data bining is not happening.
 After several hours of drilling, I found np-repeat actually creates the child scope and it doesn't create 2 way binding for parent scope object.
 So, the safe bet is avoid using primitives while working with ng-repeat if you need to bind with ngModel.